 Some Physician/Facility-Administered Drugs (PADs) billed as a medical claim may require a prior authorization (PA).
-Prior authorization (PA) criteria is based on the recommendations of the Alliance Pharmacy and Therapeutics (P&T) Committee, and is available on the Pharmacy page on the Alliance provider website.
+Prior Authorization (PA) Criteria are on the recommendations of the Alliance Pharmacy and Therapeutics (P&T) Committee, and is available on the Pharmacy Services page of the Alliance provider website.
 If a Physician-Administered Drug does not have PA criteria, it will be reviewed for medical necessity based upon Alliance policies as well as nationally recognized standards.
+Exceptions for PADs not on the Physician-Administered Drug List, not meeting the restrictions or PADs exceeding the limits will require a prior authorization, and will be reviewed for medical necessity.
 For more information on the authorization review process for PADs, please see Policy 403-1141 - Physician/Facility-Administered Drugs Requiring Prior Authorization.

-The Alliance will prefer the use of a Biosimilar over its branded biologic counterpart.
+The Alliance prefers the use of a Biosimilar over its branded biologic counterpart.
 For more information, please see Policy 403-1142 - Biosimilars.

-For providers who wish to administer Synagis in their office, the Synagis Statement of Medical Necessity Form is required to be submitted along with the prior authorization request.
-The Alliance will cover Synagis for members who meet Conditions of Usage listed in Policy 403-1120 - Synagis.
+For providers who wish to administer Synagis in their office, the Synagis Statement of Medical Necessity form is required to be submitted along with the prior authorization request.
+The Alliance will cover Synagis for members who meet Conditions of Usage listed in Policy 403-1120 - Synagis (Palivizumab).